Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 8. Flywheel repeats

-Another thing to mention is that any keywords you have converted in a sale will positively affect the relationship between your book and the keyword.
+Any keywords you have converted in a sale will positively affect the relationship between your book and the keyword.
 Let’s say you are bidding on the keyword “Romance Novels,” It resulted in a sale, which means that the Amazon algorithm will know that this keyword is relevant to the book.
 Hence the ranking of your book on “Romance Novels” will improve.

 The key takeaway is that KDP advertising will help you achieve tangible results (Sales) and intangible ones such as reviews and keyword ranking.
 These intangibles can affect tangible results.
 Knowing that KDP advertising can hit all the above objectives at one go really makes KDP advertising worthwhile, and a good investment as a result.

-Metrics
+Ad Performance Metrics

 • Impression ➡ The number of times ads were displayed